 Excellent Lower Body Workout

-Workouts focus on the calves, glutes, quads, and hamstrings, so you will burn fat and build strength and lean muscle mass.
+Workouts focus on the glutes, quads, hamstrings, and calves, building strength and lean muscle mass.

-For optimal Stairmaster benefits, it’s essential to maintain the correct form throughout your workout.
-Do this by keeping your head up and making sure your eyes are looking straight ahead.
+For optimal Stairmaster benefits, it’s essential to maintain the correct form throughout your workout, as outlined above.

 -